 How to: Again, pretty simple.
 Come onto all fours and place a block under your chest.
 You’ll have to experiment with using the side and end of the block to determine what works best with your proportions.
 Bend your elbows 90 degrees, rest your sternum on the block, and straighten your legs.

-BEST WAY TO LEARN HOW LOW TO G0 IN CHATURANGA
+BEST WAY TO LEARN HOW LOW TO GO IN CHATURANGA

-3. Chaturanga with a strap around your elbows
+3. Chaturanga modification with a strap around your elbows

 This has a steeper learning curve than the previous versions, but it’s my favorite overall Chaturanga modification.
 Wrapping a strap around your elbows will stop your torso from lowering too close to the floor and prevent your shoulders from moving into extension.
 The strap also supports some of your weight while still requiring you to work your shoulders, core, and legs.